 The stepsisters, on the other hand, can’t fit in the shoe because it’s not their niche.
 Trying to fit into a niche that isn’t yours can cost dearly (a toe and a heel for the stepsisters, your business being crippled if you try too hard to be someone else), and trying to ride the trend of someone else’s tipping-point popularity can blind you from pursuing your own niche markets.
 For those who don’t know this part of the Grimm version: the stepsisters’ eyes were pecked out by birds at Aschenputtel’s wedding.

 Doing The Work

 So Ashen got a huge payout because she knew how to use her niche positioning to sell what needed selling to her ideal client.
 This was not on accident or a stroke of luck.
 This was hard work, opportunity, and a little help.

 When the specialized contract work was done, Ashen then had to reassess that all the pieces were in place for her to attract her ideal client.
 It’s then that she knows she has to be in place, that she has to position herself in view of prospective clients and this is where we get to see the fairy godmother/giving tree at play.
-This is where the marketing happens, by taking out a small loan for a little advertising and or having her guest blog post get published, she’s just getting fancy-free and out-in-view.
+This is where the marketing happens, by taking out a small loan for a little advertising and or having her guest blog post get published, or even just engaging her email list or social media following, she’s just getting fancy-free and out-in-view.